catjobe/BIS15W2024_cberevoescu/lab2/lab2_hw.md

 #### 1. What is a vector in R?

-A vector is a way of organizing a set of data in R. It is a list of items, of a certain data class, combined/concatenated with the function c().
+A vector is a data structure, a way of organizing data in R. It is a collection of items, of a certain data class, combined/concatenated with the function c().

 #### 2. What is a data matrix in R?

-A data matrix in R is a collection or series of many stacked vectors.
+A data matrix is a data structure in R comprised of a collection or series of stacked vectors.

 #### 3. Below are data collected by three scientists (Jill, Steve, Susan in order) measuring temperatures of eight hot springs.
 Run this code chunk to create the vectors.